 Low dose rate (LDR) brachytherapy uses sources that give out a low level of radiation.
 To deliver the total dose of radiation, the sources have to remain next to the cancer for an extended period of time.
 Therefore, treatment is usually spread out over the course of one week and requires a stay in hospital.1

 In contrast, high dose rate (HDR) brachytherapy uses sources that give out a higher level of radiation.
 The total dose of radiation can therefore be given in shorter sessions than LDR brachytherapy.1 As such, patients can often receive treatment on an outpatient basis (i.e. you may not need an overnight stay in hospital).
 However, each session of treatment has to be spread out.
-Typically, 2-5 short sessions of treatment are required,1 each about a week apart.
+Typically, 2-5 short sessions of treatment are required,1 each a few days to a week apart.
 HDR brachytherapy is more commonly used to treat cervical cancer than LDR brachytherapy as it is often more convenient for patients.

 Pulsed dose rate (PDR) brachytherapy is a cross between LDR and HDR brachytherapy.
 It provides short pulses of radiation to the cancer using a source that gives out a high level of radiation.
 However these pulses are spread out (e.g. one short pulse every hour) so that it simulates LDR brachytherapy.

 Treatment procedure – HDR brachytherapy